BetaHuhn/deta-base-orm/README.md

 const document = await Base.findOne(query)
 ```

 The query should be a JavaScript object specifing attributes to filter for defined in the schema.
+See [Filtering](#Filtering) below.

 ### Updating a document